mgietzmann/jess/README.md

 both of these parts to jess' Action class, as well as the page to be scraped, it only takes a single method call for jess to have the page scraped and in key value form.

+The Details

+Open guide/guide.html in your favorite browser to get a more detailed look at jess.